top of page

 • Produce real research.
 The program culminates in a three-week project where you'll receive detailed guidance from your TA and peers, with the opportunity to produce publication-quality work.

-• 89% more motivated to pursue AI safety careers
+• 91% more likely to pursue a career in AI safety

-• 29% secured competitive fellowships (SPAR, LASR Labs, CSIRO Data61, Entrepreneurs First)
+• 40% secured competitive fellowships (MATS, SPAR, LASR Labs, CSIRO Data61, Entrepreneurs First)

-For a full report on TARA v1, follow this link.
+For a full report on the TARA 2025 pilot program, follow this link.

 "TARA gave me the technical foundation and community I needed to make the leap into AI safety.
 The structured curriculum, TA support and accountability of working alongside motivated peers made all the difference.